MaximeSoula/MaximeSoula/README.md

 - 👋 Hi, I’m @MaximeSoula
-- 👀 I’m interested in Neurosciences
+- 👀 I'm interested in interdisciplinary activities related to neuroscience, and I am happy to share here some examples of simple modeling and stochastic processes
 - 🌱 I’m currently learning Modelisation in Stochastic Processes,  Reinforcement and Machine Learning
 - 💞️ I’m looking to collaborate on a better understanding of neuronal simulations
 - 📫 How to reach me : maxime.soula@gmail.com